 Students are required to work on project in any of the areas related to Civil Engineering.
+The project work shall consist of various components related to design of structures, geotechnical investigations, water supply distribution system, irrigation engineering and highway design.
 The students will work 6 hrs per week with his / her supervisor(s).